Tig Slater

 Postgraduate supervision

-I also supervise PhD students in my areas and welcome contact from those interested in researching around disability, gender, queer and trans studies from broadly qualitative and sociological perspectives.
+I supervise PhD students in my areas and welcome contact from those interested in researching around disability, gender, queer and trans studies from broadly qualitative and sociological perspectives.

 Cancel event